Qiskit/documentation/docs/api/qiskit/synthesis_aqc.md

 # Define a target circuit as a unitary matrix
 unitary = ...

-# Define several qubits for the algorithm, at least 3 qubits
+# Define a number of qubits for the algorithm, at least 3 qubits
 num_qubits = int(round(np.log2(unitary.shape[0])))

 # Choose a layout of the CNOT structure for the approximate circuit, e.g. ``spin`` for